NLNOG/irrexplorer/README.md

 static files are built during installation.
 Therefore, you only need to start one Python HTTP process.
 Technically, it might be more efficient to serve the frontend separately from a CDN, or at least to skip the path through the Python backend.
-However, the frontend small and entirely cacheable, which is why this readme uses the simplest option.
+However, the frontend is small and entirely cacheable, which is why this readme uses the simplest option.

 The Python backend is async, which means a single Python worker can serve multiple clients at the same time, while waiting